Kamui and Fuuma don't seem to mind the chains...

 On the non-symbolic side is the Chained Heat

-depending on the plot.
+plot.
 See also Slave Collar

 - CLAMP is fond of using these, to the extent that it's not clear if they have a bondage fetish or simply enjoy teasing the Fangirls.